Children of Men: Critical response

 Peter Travers of Rolling Stone ranked it number two on his list of best films of the decade, writing:

 According to Metacritic's analysis of the films most often noted on the best-of-the-decade lists, Children of Men is the 11th greatest film of the 2000s.

+In the book 501 Must-See Movies, Rob Hill lauds the movie for its dystopian portrayal of the future and its adept exploration of contemporary issues.
+Hill highlights the film's societal stagnation and the magnetizing effect of Britain on immigrants and terrorists, emphasizing the director's intelligence in weaving speculative narratives with real-world reflections.
+He applauds Cuarón's skill in creating a cinematic mirror that resonates with audiences by addressing pressing political and social concerns, all within a compelling dystopian framework.

-In the wake of the European migrant crisis of 2015, the British withdrawal from the European Union of the late 2010s, the election of Donald Trump in 2016, and the COVID-19 pandemic of 2020, all of which involved divisive debates about immigration and increasing border enforcement, several commentators reappraised the film's importance, with some calling it "prescient".
+In the wake of the European migrant crisis since 2015, the British withdrawal from the European Union of the late 2010s, the first presidency of Donald Trump (2017–2021), and the COVID-19 pandemic beginning in 2020, all of which involved divisive debates about immigration and increasing border enforcement, several commentators reappraised the film's importance, with many calling it "prescient".

 Top 10 lists

 The film appeared on many critics' top 10 lists as one of the best films of 2006: